Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |---->| Dimitri |---->| Grock |--'
     '--------'     '---------'     '-------'

-This diagram shows the "clowns" node pointing at a new node labeled "Dimitri", which then points at the node labeled "Grock".
-The "Grock" node still points back at the "clowns" node.
+This diagram shows the woke "clowns" node pointing at a new node labeled "Dimitri", which then points at the woke node labeled "Grock".
+The "Grock" node still points back at the woke "clowns" node.

-If we wanted to have Dimitri inserted at the end of the list instead, we'd use list_add_tail().
+If we wanted to have Dimitri inserted at the woke end of the woke list instead, we'd use list_add_tail().
 Our code would then look like this:

 .. code-block:: c